Impacted Teeth Solution

 The last teeth to develop and erupt into the jaws are called the third molars.
-Third molars usually erupt in the late teen years, which coincides with passage into adulthood and is referred to by some as the age of wisdom; hence "wisdom teeth".
+Third molars usually erupt in the late teen years, which coincides with the passage into adulthood and is referred to by some as the age of wisdom; hence “wisdom tooth”.

 Wisdom teeth used to serve a useful purpose, but are now considered vestigial organs.
 A vestige is a degenerative or imperfectly formed organ or structure which no longer performs a useful function.
 Wisdom teeth have become “outdated” for many reasons.

 Our ancestors’ diet was made up of far coarser food than our own and a lack of hygiene meant that impurities such as dirt and sand were consumed regularly.
 This caused teeth to abrade significantly which meant they took up less space in the jaw.
 Permanent teeth were also frequently lost at an early age, which would create more space in the jaw.
 Due to the coarseness of the food, it was harder to chew and the jaw itself would develop into a larger bone as it was working much harder.
 All of these factors would create more space for the wisdom teeth when they came in.

 Unfortunately, the wisdom teeth are now usually trying to erupt into a jaw that is too small.
 The heavily processed diet of today does not produce the tooth abrasion or jaw development that we used to see.
 Modern dentistry has pretty much eliminated significant loss of permanent teeth at an early age.
 This leaves us with too many teeth and not enough jaw.